hocuscodus/qed-lang/_tutorial/17-coroutines.md

 {% include sandboxframe.html qedsrc="tutorial/coroutines3.qed" code="80" gui="0" height="360px" %}

 In this example, an explicit array is used.
 It works equally well for implicit arrays as well.
-The "Bouncing balls" in the demo page uses an implicit array to create 30 ball coroutines.
+The "Bouncing balls" in the demo page uses an implicit array to create 30 `Ball` coroutines.
 {: .notice--info}

 Since `QedYield` is a class, should it be instantiated with `new`?
 So far we only used `QedYield` calls, right?
 Yet there are some use cases where `new QedYield()` is very useful.
-For instance, imagine you are invoking a class having potentially lengthy async calls and you want to cancel it after a given delay.
+For instance, imagine you are calling a class having potentially lengthy async calls and you want to cancel it after a given delay.
 To do so, in the main script, declare an `interruptCount` object.
 This object will be initialized at the start of the lengthy class code as a `new QedYield()` with an event handler.
-The `new QedYield()` will stop its execution without invoking its handler, so the lengthy code starts.
-Upon reaching the delay (implemented as a `new QedTimer(delay)` in the main script), the `qedResume(interruptCount)` call is made, triggering the `new QedYield()` code to return and invoke its handler, which makes the lengthy call return without finishing.
+The `new QedYield()` will stop its execution without invoking its handler, so the lengthy code can start safely.
+Upon reaching the delay (implemented as a `new QedTimer(delay)` in the main script), the `qedResume(interruptCount)` call is made, triggering the `new QedYield()` event handler which forces the lengthy call to return without completing.

 {% include sandboxframe.html qedsrc="tutorial/coroutines4.qed" code="70" gui="0" height="310px" %}